 The last leg of my around the world solo 50-day journey was a week’s stay in Hanoi.
 Up to this point the trip had been over the top wonderful.
-I had expected to wind down, see a few of the most important sites, sample Vietnamese cuisine, and basically relax before I took the long flight home to Louisiana.
+In Hanoi, I had expected to relax and wind down, see a few of the most important sites, sample Vietnamese cuisine, and basically chill before I took the long flight home to Louisiana.
 To my surprise, I didn’t take it easy in Hanoi.
-There was so much to see and do plus I discovered because of the former French Colonial influence, Hanoi reminded me of New Orleans.
+There was so much to see and do in this picturesque city, plus I discovered because of the former French Colonial influence, Hanoi reminded me of New Orleans.
 I took to this city like a fish out of water.
 One of the most pleasant surprises was its fabulous coffee.

 Growing up in Louisiana, I am accustomed to enjoying strong coffee.
 Having a strong cup of coffee to get you going, lift your mood or as a social mixer is a cultural mainstay for Louisianians.
 Because of this upbringing, when I travel I’m always a little stressed wondering if where I am headed will have good coffee.
 Without it, I am a little out of sorts!
 Starbucks has become my go to if the coffee is not up to my liking but sometimes Starbucks is not available, which was the case in Hanoi.
 But similar to Vienna, Istanbul or Berlin where the coffee cafe cultures are vibrant, getting a good cup of coffee in Hanoi was not a problem.

-I took to Vietnamese coffee from the first cup I enjoyed at breakfast.
+I took to Vietnamese coffee from the first cup I enjoyed at breakfast at the famed Hotel Metropole.
 It was totally unique to any other coffee I had drank anywhere else in the world.
 Each cup is individually brewed and is sweetened with condensed milk- delicious!
 This set the tone for my ultra pleasant stay in Hanoi.

-Like the French drip coffee enjoyed in Louisiana, a special brewing device is used.
-What is different is that instead of a French drip pot Vietnamese coffee is made with a filter called a phin, a single cup brewing device that is placed over the coffee cup allowing for each cup to be individually brewed.
+Like the French drip coffee I enjoy in Louisiana, a special brewing device is used.
+What is different is that instead of a French drip pot, Vietnamese coffee is made with a filter called a phin, a single cup brewing device that is placed over the coffee cup allowing for each cup to be individually brewed.
 A separate small pitcher of condensed milk accompanies the coffee with which you sweeten to your liking.

 On my Hanoi food tour I probed the tour guide for the secret on how to make a great cup of Vietnamese coffee.
 Here is the recipe: